-To have a sufficient sample size of behavioural transitions for analysis, data were pooled across all pre- and post- BMIT consultations (n=31), as in similar studies (44,45).
-The data set yielded 3885 transition events between veterinarian (MITI) and farmer (CLAMI) verbal behaviour, which were unevenly distributed across 21 categories (S1 Table, S2 Table).
+To have a sufficient sample size of behavioural transitions for analysis, data were pooled across all pre- and post- BMIT consultations (n=31), as in similar studies [43, 44].
+The data set yielded 3885 transition events between veterinarian (MITI) and farmer (CLAMI) verbal behaviour, which were unevenly distributed across 21 categories [S1 Table, S2 Table].
 Given the large number of transitions, data were initially explored to determine if these 21 individual codes could be sequentially analysed.
-However, to obtain reliable estimates of transition probability significance, Chi-square tests on contingency tables larger than 2x2 require no more than 20% of expected counts to be less than 5 and all individual expected counts to be one or greater (46).
+However, to obtain reliable estimates of transition probability significance, Chi-square tests on contingency tables larger than 2x2 require no more than 20% of expected counts to be less than 5 and all individual expected counts to be one or greater [45].
 A contingency table of all 21 MITI and CLAMI behaviours violated these assumptions.

-To increase analytical power, veterinarian MITI behaviour codes were therefore collapsed across 5 coding categories in accordance with Martin et al’s (43) recommendations to create the veterinarian codes of MI-adherent, MI-nonadherent, Reflection, Question and Other (Table 1).
+To increase analytical power, veterinarian MITI behaviour codes were therefore collapsed across 5 coding categories in accordance with Martin et al’s [36] recommendations to create the veterinarian codes of MI-adherent, MI-nonadherent, Reflection, Question and Other (Table 1).
 Event sequential analysis was performed with these 5 veterinarian codes over lag 1 for veterinarian-farmer transitions using permutations of farmer response data, to be able to answer 2 research questions identified: